Tom Clayton (footballer)

-Thomas Andrew Clayton (born 16 September 2000) is an English professional footballer who last played as a defender for club Swindon Town.
+Thomas Andrew Clayton (born 16 September 2000) is an English professional footballer who last played as a defender for club Swindon Town, and who now serves as a coach for the Liverpool F.C.
+Academy.

 Career

 Prior to his move to Swindon Town, Clayton played within the Liverpool youth system having joined at under-9 level.
 He joined Swindon Town in July 2022 and made his professional debut the following month in the 0-0 draw against Salford City.

 Clayton missed most of the 2023–24 season with a succession of injuries.
 He was released by Swindon on the expiry of his contract at the end of that season.

 After over a year without a club, Clayton was hired by his former club Liverpool to work as a coach at the club's Academy.